eterps/mock-server/README.md

 # mock-server

-A server for easy mocking of HTTP requests
+A server for easy mocking of HTTP requests.

 ## Documentation